BeasT321/PyGame-Games/README.md

-# testPrograms
+# PyGame-Games

-This program show how to make simple pingpong game using pygame
+Some simple games made on pygame by me :)

+Includes:

+1) Pingpong
+2) 2 Cars